lost-RD/WildAnimalAlert/README.md

 # Wild Animal Alert
 RimWorld mod for Spartyon7

 Alerts the player when wild animals wander onto the map.
-Configurable via the mod settings menu, as of A17 you can choose how few animals must be alive on the map for an alert to be shown.
+Configurable via the mod settings menu with some options: choose how many animals must be on the map to disable alerts, and choose whether to alert for all animals or just predators.

 ## Changelog:

+### Build 5_20200331
+* Added predator toggle

 ### Build 4_20200322
 * Tested on 1.1.2579